akash191095/quick-react-notification/README.md

 type: type of notification, currently have "success", "info", "warning", "error" available, needs a string value.

 message: text message to show, needs a string value.

+textColor: color of the message text.

+iconColor: color of the icon.

+closeColor: color of the close icon.
 ```

 <br>